FedorIvanov37/SVFE-IPC-Monitoring/README.md

 >```

 ### Special conditions
- * When SVFE runs a few same processes in parallel - the messages count will be summarized using the process name
+ * When SVFE runs a few same Processes in parallel - the messages count will be summarized using the Process name
- * When the Receiver process is down the process name will be substituted by PROCESS_IS_DOWN constant
+ * When the Receiver is down the Process name will be substituted by PROCESS_IS_DOWN constant
- * Technically script can return empty list - [ ].
+ * Technically Script can return empty list - [ ].
 In case when SVFE doesn't run properly or server has no active queues at the moment
  * The queue data will be printed once after the script launch, then the script will finish the work.
-It doesn't repeat the checking by itself, so, if you need multiple checking you have to run the script many times.
+It doesn't repeat the checking by itself, so, if you need multiple checking you have to run the script many times

 ### System requirements
  * Perl 5; (!)
 Not compatible with Perl 6